 - Trick Arrow: Her arrows do crushing damage instead of piercing damage.
 This would actually have been a useful tactic against Ainz - who resists piercing damage but is weak to bludgeoning damage - were it not for the ridiculous level difference between them making him immune to her attacks outright.

 - What Kind of Lame Power Is Heart, Anyway?: Her Talent allows her to float well in water and tend to not sink.
 It doesn't even guarantee her not sinking.

 - You Gotta Have Blue Hair: Her most noticeable feature is her intense purple hair.

 Parpatra "Green Leaf" Ogrion

-A veteran worker and the leader of Green Leaf.
+A veteran worker and the leader of Dragon Hunt.

 - Beneath the Mask: He acts friendly to other Worker groups when interacting with them, but admits to his own group that he is willing to sacrifice those very same groups in order to ensure the tomb's safety.